cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-15-3.md

 payload: Starlink Group 15-3
 payload-type: satellite
 payload-description: >-
-  SpaceX launched 26 Starlink v2 Mini satellites for Starlink Group 15-3 to low Earth orbit.
-The Vandenberg mission included both standard v2 Mini and Direct-to-Cell variants for SpaceX's growing broadband constellation in a 70-degree inclination orbit, further expanding the Starlink network.
-This launch reflects the increased cadence at Vandenberg supported by new FAA approvals for more frequent launches.
+  SpaceX launched 26 Starlink v2 Mini satellites, including a mix of standard v2 Mini and Direct-to-Cell variants, for Starlink Group 15-3 to low Earth orbit.
+  The Vandenberg mission targeted a 70-degree inclination and further expands the growing Starlink broadband constellation.
+This launch was enabled by recent regulatory approvals for increased launch cadence at Vandenberg SFB.
 links:
   - title: Falcon 9 | Starlink Group 15-3
     type: